Environmental & General Services Department

 Minimum Education Level & Type: 6 months post High School

-Minimum Experience Qualifications: At least 4 years maintaining, repairing, and rebuilding heavy and specialized trucks, construction, and street maintenance equipment
+Minimum Experience Qualifications: At least 5 years experience in maintaining, repairing, and modifying automotive and specialized heavy equipment and components

 Valid and Unrestricted Class D - Driver's License